Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

   - Low Latency: Direct access to network devices minimizes tool execution delays.
   - Data Control: All processing (LLM queries, tool executions) remains within the operator’s infrastructure.

+### Use cases

+In the scenario of cross-vendor network device batch management, the server is deployed locally on the network controller, and the tools are integrated into the server.
+The main parts of the server are listed below:

+- Tools description: it describes the name, use, and parameters of tools. ***some code here***
+- Tools implementation: it implementats how the tools work. ***some code here***

+For example, when a user submits a request (via the client) such as "Configure OSPF Area 0 with process ID 100 for all core switches in the Beijing data center," the client retrieves the necessary tooling information from the server and forwards it to the LLM.
+The LLM determines the appropriate tools and responds in JSON format.***some code here***

+The server executes the operation and returns the results (in JSON) to the client (***some code here***), which forwards them to the LLM.
+The LLM parses the response, generates a natural-language summary, and sends it back to the client for final presentation to the user.

 ## MCP Server Hosted Within the Network Device

 ~~~~